http4k/http4k/src/docs/blog/http4k_v5/index.md

 In v4, we shipped a massive 197 releases (an average of 1.5 per week!) and introduced 12 new modules in a variety of areas: deployment ([serverless-lambda-runtime]), wire formats (moshi-yaml, jackson-csv, kondor-json), security ([digest]), testing ([strikt]), and around simpler usages of OpenAPI (Redoc/SwaggerUI). http4k 5 introduces 5 new modules and tidies up the decks for future developments.

+http4k v5 is available right now from the [Toolbox], where you can configure an download a fully compilable project with any combination of the 70 available http4k modules.

 #### Loom support

 We’re excited to see the re-introduction of virtual threads in Java and the performance improvements that can bring to well-established servers.
 Loom goes gold in Java 21 and we're going to be ready for our users to use it straight away.